vrnavi/renavi/content/who.md

 *My real name will never be posted on this site.
 I'm sure you could figure it out if you really wanted to, though.*

 Either way, nice to meet you.
+If you'd like, you could say hi to my [friends](/friends) as well.